radgrad/radgrad/gitbook/datamodel/degreeplan.md

 * Specifying a historical Opportunity that has not yet been verified by an advisor.
 * Not having up-to-date STAR data.

+## Implementation

+Degree Plans are not yet implemented.